bobmayuze/Borilliant_Sandwich/README.md

 4. Navigate to "Your-virtual-server"/htdocs/dev/main.html and theres the homepage

+5. Sign as admin account: account: "yuze@123.com", password: "123456".
+This will lead you the the admin page.

 ## Download the project, if you don't already have it, you can download it from this repo

 # Purpose